phax/ph-ubl/README.md

 * **ph-ublpe** contains the generated JAXB files for UBLPE #openinvoiceperu (optional artefact)
 * **ph-ubl-dian** contains the generated JAXB files for the Colombian e-Invoice (optional artefact)
 * **ph-ubl-eforms** contains the generated JAXB files for the EU eForms objects (optional artefact) - see https://ec.europa.eu/growth/single-market/public-procurement/digital-procurement/eforms_en

-Old projects:

-* **ph-ubl-jaxb-plugin** a special JAXB 2.2 plugin that creates additional methods for easier usage (used only in Maven generate-sources phase) - this plugin was only available until v6.1.0.
-    It was moved to [ph-jaxb22-plugin]() v2.3.1.3.
-The option `ph-ubl-value` was renamed to `ph-value-extender` in the new project so that it can be used in other projects.

 # Building